June 15, 2026

 What is fraud analytics?

-Fraud analytics is the application of data science and analytics techniques to recognize fraudulent transactions and dodgy behaviors in financial systems.
+Fraud analytics is the use of data science, machine learning, and AI to detect and prevent fraudulent transactions and behaviors in real time.

-With the global fraud detection and prevention market expected to grow to $66.6 billion (USD) by 2028, you can expect fraud analytics to explode in the coming years.
+With the global fraud detection and prevention market expected to grow to $66.6 billion (USD) by 2028, fraud analytics is becoming an increasingly critical investment for businesses across industries.

 Benefits of using fraud analytics